Forgot your username or password?

 exposure is what will ultimately keep our personal fires lit—and bring in-house

 designers to the fore, where we belong.

 I am president of the AIGA Detroit chapter.
-I currently teach design and typography at Michigan State University while growing a solo practice under the name Parker Grey.
+I am currently persuing an MFA in 2D Design at Cranbrook Academy of Art while growing a solo practice under the name Parker Grey.

 AIGA members have opportunities to learn new skills, get advice on

 pressing career questions, hear insights from industry leaders and learn